mrvisser/trimlib/README.md

 Suppose, for example, the `<test:section...>` tag is invoked with the attribute `rendered="javascript:false"`, the body tag will never be expanded.

 And that's all I have for now.
-If you have questions or feedback, feel free to drop me a message!
+If you have any questions or feedback, feel free to drop me a message!